 She loved my style of writing and asked if I’d be willing to write guest blog posts.
-So I did, and that led onto me being introduced to a client that I still work with now almost two years later.
+So I did, and that led to me being introduced to a client that I still work with now almost two years later.
 This was how I decided I wanted to become a VA for VAs.

 Do you have a niche?

 At the moment I love working with other Virtual Assistants and so I call myself a VA for VAs.
 I mainly help with the creative elements of their business., so blog writing, meme images, content creation and social media.
 I’m looking to develop into graphic design, branding and web building too so I can assist new VAs at a price they can afford.